osrsbox/osrsbox-db/extraction_tools_other/README.md

 # osrsbox-db: OSRS Other data extraction tools

+Collection of Python tools to extract data from a variety of sources including equipable item skill requirements, grand exchange buy limits, and name normalization for more efficient OSRS Wiki lookups

 ## all_buy_limits.py

 - A simple script to parse the `ge_limits.json` file from the RuneLite client, compare then against the osrsbox-db.
 The goal is to convert the item ID to name, and extract the buy limit data with it.